ozgurgulerx/inference-journal/days/day-006-slm-memory/LOG_tier03.md

 Look for:

-- Rough linearity between `max-model-len` and `gpu_mem_used_mb`.
+- Rough linearity between `max-model-len` and `gpu_mem_used_mb` (KV cache grows ~linearly with context).
-- Any unexpected jumps (e.g., block allocations, fragmentation behavior).
+- Any unexpected jumps (e.g., page/block allocation thresholds, fragmentation artifacts).
+- At which `max-model-len` values GPU memory usage starts to leave too little headroom for batching and concurrency.

 #### 3. Add Commentary

 Create `days/day-007-vllm-slm/kv_cache_scaling_notes.md` (5–10 lines) answering:

-- How memory scales with `max-model-len`.
+- How memory scales with `max-model-len` on this GPU (does it match the expectations from `theory/kv_cache.md`?).
+- How much headroom remains for additional sequences / batching at each length.
-- How this affects your recommended `max-model-len` choices for real deployments on this GPU class.
+- Which `max-model-len` values you would recommend for real deployments (balance between long context and safe concurrency).

 ---